SaxyPandaBear/TwitchSongRequests/README.md

 the song in the user's current playing session.

 ## How do I use it?
-1. Authorize the service to access your Twitch channel point redemptions: [<kbd> <br>Authorize<br> </kbd>](https://id.twitch.tv/oauth2/authorize?response_type=code&client_id=vahfw8gww3oq9g57efph9rjcmtbxwk&redirect_uri=https://twitchsongrequests-production.up.railway.app/oauth/twitch&scope=channel%3Aread%3Aredemptions)
+1. Authorize the service with Twitch: <kbd> <br>[Authorize](https://id.twitch.tv/oauth2/authorize?response_type=code&client_id=vahfw8gww3oq9g57efph9rjcmtbxwk&redirect_uri=https://twitchsongrequests-production.up.railway.app/oauth/twitch&scope=channel%3Aread%3Aredemptions)<br> </kbd>
-1. Authorize the service to access your Spotify player [TODO]
+1. Authorize the service with Spotify: **TODO**
 1. Navigate to your Twitch channel
 1. Redeem a channel point reward with a Spotify URI as input
 1. Check if your Spotify player has queued the song

+### Example
+TDB

+## Troubleshooting
+TBD

 ## How does it work?
-TBD
+The TwitchSongRequests service will authorize to your Twitch account so that the service can listen for channel point redemption events from your channel.
+Once the service receives an event, it will process that event in order to queue the given Spotify song into your connected Spotify player.

 ## Running the project
 Run the project locally: